Genetics, hearing loss and rare diseases

 Many rare disorders can include hearing loss as a symptom.
 Some examples include:

 Symptoms can vary widely in severity among people with the same disorder.
 And intellectual ability may or may not be affected.
 For example, children with Carpenter syndrome may be of normal intelligence but it is common for them to have an intellectual disability and sometimes hearing loss.

 Such is the case with Myhre syndrome, the condition that Edith has.
 At least 80 percent of people with it have a hearing impairment, as well as intellectual disability and stiff joints.

 Although Edith’s hearing did decline, she does not have a profound loss.
 She happily wears her hearing aids, even at home.

-She also takes an art class with 32 students, and as her mother noted, “many don’t know she has hearing aids."
+When she took an art class with 30+ student, her mother noted, “many didn’t know she had hearing aids."

 For more information

 Although the above disorders are rare, it’s important to know your family’s hearing health history and share it with your family physician as well as your hearing healthcare professional.

 For more information on rare diseases, see the National Organization for Rare Disorders (NORD).